What to Do in Rome in 3 Days – Top Attractions and Things to See

-Circus Maximus, the Spanish Steps and Piazza Navona are all part of the things to see and do in Rome that you definitely want to include in your 3 days in the city – together with the Colosseum, the Palatine Hill, the Vatican Museums … and all the other famous sights that Rome boasts.
-At first, it may seem quite overwhelming to plan an itinerary and find time for it all!
-So how can you actually compose your 3 days in Rome – and cover most of the highlights?
+Circus Maximus, the Spanish Steps, and Piazza Navona are just a few of the must-see sights to include in your 3-day Rome itinerary, alongside the Colosseum, Palatine Hill, the Vatican Museums, and all the other iconic landmarks the city has to offer.
+At first, planning an itinerary and fitting everything in can feel overwhelming.
+So how can you make the most of your 3 days in Rome and cover the top highlights?

-Most places included in our Day 1 itinerary are located very close to each other in the city centre of Rome, so you will not have to spend hours getting from one place to another.
+Most of the places in our Day 1 itinerary are located close together in Rome’s city centre, so you will not need to spend hours getting from one to the next.

-You will begin your 3 days in Rome with one of the absolute top sights!
-You should buy your ticket online in advance to ensure you can go at your preferred time.
-There are several ticket options (also a combined ticket to visit the Colosseum, the Roman Forum and the Palatine Hill)
+You will start your 3 days in Rome with one of the city’s absolute top sights.
+Be sure to buy your ticket online in advance to secure your preferred entry time.
+There are several ticket options available, including a combined ticket that gives you access to the Colosseum, the Roman Forum, and Palatine Hill.

 The Colosseum is the giant amphitheatre commissioned around 70-72 AD by Emperor Vespasian and completed by his son and successor, Titus, in 80 AD.
 It was inaugurated with 100 days of gladiatorial combats and animal fights.
 Over 9,000 wild animals seem to have lost their lives during the inaugural games.